flame-engine/flame/packages/flame_audio/README.md

 [Audioplayers](https://github.com/bluefireteam/audioplayers) features seamless into your Flame game code.

-Add this as a dependency alongside Flame v1 to your game if you want to play background music, ambient sounds, sound effects, etc.
+Add this as a dependency to your Flame game if you want to play background music, ambient sounds, sound effects, etc.